 Tickets & Reservations

-- Rio Guia Oficial (www.rioguiaoficial.com.br) The city's tourism authority maintains up-to-date listings of major events.
+- Visit Rio (www.visit.rio) The city's tourism authority maintains listings of major events.

 - Rio Show (http://rioshow.oglobo.globo.com) Published inside the Friday edition of O Globo newspaper; has extensive listings in Portuguese.

-- Veja (http://veja.abril.com.br)The Rio insert included with this magazine, which comes out on Sundays, is a good (but Portuguese only) source of info.
+- Veja (http://veja.abril.com.br)The 'Rio' insert included with this magazine, which comes out on Sunday, is a good (Portuguese only) source of info.